‘The Challenge’: Fans Finally Get A Glimpse Of Dee Nguyen After MTV Firing

 The July 8 episode began with six men and five women who already secured their spots in the final challenge by earning a red skull.
 Unfortunately for them, it wasn’t time for the final challenge just yet, which meant being sent home was still a very real possibility for all the players.

 Nguyen was first spotted during deliberations, where she spoke up and voted to send Jennifer West into the season’s final elimination.
-Later, the Tribunal members voted to send Nguyen into the elimination against West and the two women went head-to-head in Hall Brawl — a game that required them to run through each other to get to the other side of a narrow hallway.
+Later, the Tribunal members voted to send Nguyen into the elimination against West, and the two women went head-to-head in Hall Brawl — a game that required them to run past each other to get to the other side of a narrow hallway.

 “It is what it is,” Nguyen said about the Tribunal’s decision.
 “I’ve been down there two times before and you’ve seen me, I don’t stop, ever.”